pydoit/doit/doc/tasks.rst

     .  t1
     .  t3

-Note that the only the task *t3* was specified to be executed.
-But its dependencies include a target of another task.
-So those tasks were automatically executed also.
+Note that only the task *t3* was specified to be executed by default.
+But its dependencies include a target of another task (t1).
+So that task was automatically executed also.

 command line selection